 Therefore, the only thing left would be counting re-tweets for those concerned about keeping score on Twitter.
 Other than that, without the verified approval process available there would be no way to know someone’s Twitter value.
 It would only be based on retweets and the number of followers someone has.

 Finally, maybe the best thing for Twitter would be to have nothing count.
 No follower count, no retweet count, and no Twitter like button.
 Just pure conversations of people going back and forth discussing issues of the day.

-What Others Are Saying About The Twitter Like Button
+What Others Had To Say About The Twitter Like Button

 Maybe when the like button goes away we can all just comment “like” instead ?